 union, however the polygon service supports three different modes:

 The union option means that no intersection of the polygons is performed.
 We merge the polygons generated on the server side to reduce file size.
 So each marker has its independent travel time polygons.
 The colors represent the minimum travel time from any of the given source points.

 The intersection option generates an intersection of the polygons generated for all source points.
-This means that no independent polygons exist anymore, e.g. the polygon representing the 10 minute area (as shown in the image below) is the area that is reachable from both source points in 10 minutes.
+This means that no independent polygons exist anymore.
+The colors represent the maximum travel time from any of the given source points, i.e. the green area is reachable from both source points in 10 minutes.